zoekirsh/ruby-basics-assessment-newsletter/README.md

 When people subscribe to the newsletter, they are added to `SUBSCRIBED`.
 When people unsubscribe from the newsletter, they are added to `UNSUBSCRIBED`.
 We need to avoid sending the newsletter to anyone who has unsubscribed. `calculate_recipients` should return an array with only the subscribers who have not unsubscribed.

 Right now, it's not working.
+When we run `ruby newsletter.rb`, we can see that `cedricschmidt@robel.io` is getting included in the recipients, despite appearing in the `UNSUBSCRIBED` array.

-Figure out why and update it so that it works correctly.
+Figure out why the method is not working and update it so that it works correctly.
+You can check if your version is working by looking at the output -`cedricschmidt@robel.io` should be gone from the beginning, and the last recipient should be `luiswisoky@mcdermottpadberg.com`.

-### 4. Write the body of `print_recipients` to print out the recipients

-Now that you have fixed `calculate_recipients`, you can use it to print out the list of recipients for the newsletter.
-Write a `print_recipients` method to do this.
-Check `sample_output.txt` for the formatting.

-### 5. Write the body of `format_article` to return a string with the formatted article
+### 4. Write the body of `format_article` to return a string with the formatted article

 Each article has an author, title, and text.
 Fill in the `format_article` method to return the article as a formatted string.
 It should look like